Ulalume González de Leόn

 —Diego Alcázar Díaz, author of “ ‘Eternidades de imitación pasablemente diseñadas’: tradición y apropiación en los Plagios de Ulalume González de León

-Terry Ehret is a poet, teacher, translator, and one of the founders of Sixteen Rivers Press, a regional publishing collective run by San Francisco Bay Area poets.
-She earned a BA from Stanford University and an MA from San Francisco State University.
-She has published four collections of poetry: Lost Body (1993), Translations from the Human Language (2001), Lucky Break (2008), and Night Sky Journey (2011).
-Literary awards include the National Poetry Series, California Book Award, Pablo Neruda Poetry Prize, Northern California Book Award for California Poetry in Translation, seven Pushcart Prize nominations, and an NEA Translation Fellowship.
-She has led summer travel programs for writers in Ireland, Wales, and Tuscany.
-She is currently working on a three-volume bilingual edition of the collected published poems of Mexican poet Ulalume González de Leόn.
-From 2004-2006, she served as the poet laureate of Sonoma County where she lives and teaches.
+Terry Ehret one of the founders of Sixteen Rivers Press, earned a degree in psychology from Stanford University and an MA in Creative Writing from San Francicsco State.
+She has published four collections of poetry, most recently Night Sky Journey from Kelly’s Cove Press.
+Her literary awards include the National Poetry Series, the California Book Award, the Pablo Neruda Poetry Prize, a Translation Fellowship from the National Endowment for the Arts, a Northern California Book Award for California Poetry in Translation, and eight Pushcart Prize nominations.
+From 2004 to 2006, she served as the poet laureate of Sonoma County, where she lives and teaches writing.
 See more on Terry Ehret.

 Nancy J. Morales, a first-generation American of Puerto Rican parents, earned her bachelor’s degree from Rutgers College, a master’s in teaching English as a Second Language from Adelphi University, and a doctorate in education from Teachers College at Columbia University.
-She has taught at Dominican University, College of Marin, Sonoma State University, and other schools, from elementary to graduate levels.
-Currently she is a board member for the Northern California Chapter of the Fulbright Alumni Association and teaches Spanish to private clients.
+She has taught at Dominican University, the College of Marin, Sonoma State University, and other schools, from elementary to graduate levels.
+She has served as a board member for the Northern California Chapter of the Fulbright Alumni Association and teaches Spanish to private clients.
+She has received a Northern California Book Award for California Poetry in Translation and a Pushcart Prize nomination.
+She lives in Napa County with her husband and son.

 John Johnson’s poetry has appeared in many print and online journals, including Boxcar Poetry ReviewClade SongTriggerfish Critical Review, and Web Conjunctions.
 He is a long-time student of the Spanish language and has studied letter-press printing with Iota Press of Sebastopol, producing chapbooks and bilingual broadsides.